Accommodation FAQs

 Accommodation includes halls of residence that are owned by the University, UPP halls at NTU, or private accommodation providers.

-Our accommodation guarantee for 2025 entry means that you will have options available if you accept later in the year.
+Our accommodation guarantee means you'll have options available if you accept later in the year.

 View upcoming open day dates and book your place.